 Perpendicular vs Orthogonal: Difference and Comparison

-When it comes to geometry and mathematics, numerous terms often seem to mean the same thing, but that is not the case!
+When it comes to geometry and mathematics, numerous terms seem to mean the same thing, but that is not the case!
 The same is the case of a perpendicular pair and an orthogonal figure.

 Key Takeaways